remclay/dish-list/README.md

 ## Demo

-You can view a short walkthrough of this app at
+You can view a walkthrough of this app at https://drive.google.com/drive/folders/12TcvkwPXB5i7dzP3pCWrGpsd8j4sjgyP

 ## Usage